MNLKuzmin/RepoDontRoam/README.md

 - What is the best neighborhood for me to look into buying a house, given my budget?
 - What are the most important factors to look at, when evaluating a house and my needs in a house?
 - Can I afford an extra bedroom/bathroom or should I save up and add one later on?
-- Would it be better to buy a new property or an old run down one and use the extra money to renovate?
+- Would it be better to buy a new property or a fixer upper and use the extra money to renovate?

 These and more are the information that we will be able to provide to the users of the app, starting from our analysis of the King's County Housing Market.